This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a procedure to induce (start) your labor before it begins on its own.
 Medicines and other methods are used to start contractions and help your cervix soften, thin (efface), and dilate (open).
 You may be given antibiotics to fight a bacterial infection you have or prevent an infection during delivery.

 Reasons you may need induction of labor:

-- Health problems you have, such as high blood pressure or diabetes
+- A health problem you have, such as high blood pressure or diabetes

-- Health problems your baby has, such as a slow heartbeat or poor growth inside the womb
+- A health problem your baby has, such as a slow heartbeat or poor growth inside the womb

 What happens during induction of labor: